replit/protocol/README.md

-Source of truth for the goval protocol
+This repository acts as a source of truth for the protocol definitions.
+Contains language bindings and served as packages